Long-Term Concussion Effects, Treatment & More

 Further reading: What a neurologist can do for post-concussion syndrome

 We’ll follow up with you several times over the first six months to make sure you’re on track and to answer any questions you might have.
-And if you ever get another concussion, we’ll work with you to handle recovery remotely so that you (hopefully) don’t need to come back to the clinic for another treatment week.
+And if you ever get another concussion, we’ll work with you to handle recovery remotely so that you (hopefully) don’t need to come back to the clinic for additional treatment.

 Post-treatment recovery often moves through phases.
 To make things easier, in this post, we’ll call them the “shock phase” and “acceptance phase.”

 We’ll refer to the first 1-4 weeks after treatment as the “Shock Phase.”
-After you complete a week of intense treatment, you have to return to normal life.
+After you complete intense treatment, you have to return to normal life.

 Being thrust from the treatment setting back into normal life can be a bit of a shock.
 We send every patient home with exercises that will help their brains keep the new improvements they gained during treatment.
 It’s important to continue with the recommended follow-up exercises and to get at least 30 minutes of physical exercise every day.